 It seems like such a long time ago huh?
 The impact of Faces of Death feels like something that has dissipated since then.

 Today thanks to the glorious internet kids have no problem finding and watching any kind of adult or graphic content they want.
-Viral videos out there get shared and watched by millions, like ‘One Guy, One Cup’ is nothing new.
+Viral videos out there get shared and watched by millions, like all those ‘One Guy, One Cup’ reaction videos is nothing new.
 They’re all just updated versions of those ‘video nasties’ that worried parents back in the 1980s.
 Only now, it’s much easier for kids to watch them.

 There has been sequels to Faces of Death.
 No surprise that filmmakers and studios saw how profitable films like this could be and ran with it trying to squeeze as much out of the title as possible.